techngi/techngi/README.md

 ## 🧠 About Me

-Infrastructure Support Engineer with 7+ years of experience at an MSP, actively transitioning into Cloud and Platform Engineering.
+Infrastructure and Cloud Platform Engineer with 7+ years of experience across MSP and in-house environments, specialising in cloud-native infrastructure, DevOps automation, and platform engineering.

 Over the past 2 years I have built real-world, end-to-end projects focused on: